Cannabis in Pennsylvania: Statewide listening tour (2019)

-In December 2018, during a Q&A session with constituents on Twitter, Gov. Wolf tweeted: "I think it is time for Pennsylvania to take a serious and honest look at legalizing recreational marijuana."
+In December 2018, during a Q&A session with constituents on Twitter, Governor Wolf tweeted: "I think it is time for Pennsylvania to take a serious and honest look at legalizing recreational marijuana."
 One month later, Wolf announced a statewide tour by Lieutenant Governor John Fetterman to gather public input on the idea.
-Said Wolf: "We could choose to ignore what's going on in the world and just pretend that nothing has happened, nothing has changed, or we can actually open our eyes and ears and say, 'let's go out and ask—let's find out.'"
-The 70-stop tour (spanning all 67 counties in the state) kicked off February 11 in Harrisburg and ended May 19 in Philadelphia.
+He stated: "We could choose to ignore what's going on in the world and just pretend that nothing has happened, nothing has changed, or we can actually open our eyes and ears and say, 'let's go out and ask—let's find out.'"
+The 70-stop tour, spanning all 67 counties in the state, kicked off February 11 in Harrisburg and ended May 19 in Philadelphia.

-A final report detailing the results of the listening tour was released to the public on September 25, 2019.
-Gov. Wolf and Lt.
-Gov. Fetterman announced at a press conference that of the more than 10,000 people that attended the listening tour, 68% were in favor of recreational legalization and there was near unanimous support for decriminalization.
-With the release of the report, the governor and lieutenant governor also called for three actions to be taken by the state legislature:
+At a press conference on September 25, 2019, Wolf and Fetterman announced that of the more than 10,000 people that attended the listening tour, 68% were in favor of recreational legalization and there was near unanimous support for decriminalization.
+Also, the governor announced his support for legalizing recreational use for the first time.
+With the release of the listening tour report, the governor and lieutenant governor called for three actions to be taken by the state legislature: